tfraudet/PyAcphFlightsLogbook/README.md

 gunicorn --bind='127.0.0.1:8000' --bind='[::1]:8000' -w 1 --threads 2 'api_server:app'
 ```

-## How to run it locally using docker-compose
+## How to run it locally using docker compose

 `docker-compose.yml` configuration file allows you to easily spin up all the necessary services with a single command, providing an isolated and consistent environment for running locally on our machine and test your changes.